cwru-sdle/CEMENTO/README.md

 To summarize, the package offers the following features:

 1. Converting RDF triples into draw.io diagrams of the ontology terms and relationships and vice versa
-2. Converting RDF files files and/or draw.io diagrams of ontologies into an intermediate `networkx` graph format and vice versa (given proper formatting of course)
-3. Substituting and matching terms based on ontologies that YOU provide
+2. Substituting and matching terms based on ontologies that YOU provide
+3. Support for nested collections, axioms and restrictions for directly inputting your rulesets into the diagrams!
 4. Creating coherent tree-based layouts for terms for visualizing ontology class and instance relationships
-5. Tree-splitting diagram layouts to suppport multiple inheritance between classes (though multiple inheritance is not recommended by BFO)
+5. Tree-splitting diagram layouts to support multiple inheritance between classes (though multiple inheritance is not recommended by BFO)
 6. Support for URI prefixes (via binding) and literal annotations (language annotations like `@en` and datatype annotations like `^^xsd:string`)
-7. Domain and range collection as a union for custom object properties.
-8. Providing a log for substitutions made and suppresing substitutions by adding a key (\*).
+7. Providing a log for substitutions made and suppressing substitutions by adding a key (\*).
-9. Support for Property definitions.
+8. Support for Property definitions.
 Properties that do not have definitions will default as an Object Property type.
-10. Support for multiple pages in a draw.io file, for when you want to organize terms your way.
+9. Support for multiple pages in a draw.io file, for when you want to organize terms your way.
-11. Support for inputting containers (Container draw outputs coming out soon).

 ## Installation